PerrchicK/OnGestureSwift/README.md

 ## Important Notes
 ### Memory Management
-Don't worry about memory leaks, this implementation has been tested, reviewed, used and improved - **it works perfectly with ARC**, so keep calm and free your mind.
+Don't worry about memory leaks, this implementation has been tested, reviewed, used and improved - **it works perfectly with ARC**.
+I did try using `objc_setAssociatedObject` in the past but I saw it caused memory leaks so it's not recommended.
+The selected solution has no memory issues, so keep calm and free your mind. :)

 Just make sure you pass [weak self] / [unowned self] in case you don't won't to keep a strong references to ```self``` (you usually would like **not** to hold a strong reference inside a closure).

 Enjoy :)